 Under output 2.1, as a direct follow-up to the subnational tagging activity (from activity 1.2.2), UNDP will also conduct national capacity building activities for gender responsive, risk-informed budgeting process to under activity 2.1.3, to ensure climate adaptation and mitigation financing is utilized in a fair and transparent manner that can help to ensure greater accountability over public resources, while promoting gender equality goals.
-Tracking the level of public international and domestic investments and expenditures on climate change on disaster risk reduction related functions ( prevention, risk mitigation, preparedness and response and recovery) across different sectors will allow identifying gaps and opportunities to shift from response and reconstruction centred approaches towards more preventative approaches This capacity building activity will primarily target policy makers from local councils, Women’s Development Committees (WDCs), Local Government Authority and relevant officials from key line ministries such as the Ministry of Finance, Ministry of Environment, Climate Change and Technology, Local Government Authority, , and disaster management authorities.
+Tracking the level of public international and domestic investments and expenditures on climate change on disaster risk reduction related functions ( prevention, risk mitigation, preparedness and response and recovery) across different sectors will allow identifying gaps and opportunities to shift from response and reconstruction centred approaches towards more preventative approaches This capacity building activity will primarily target policy makers from local councils, Women’s Development Committees (WDCs), Local Government Authority and relevant officials from key line ministries such as the Ministry of Finance, Ministry of Environment, Climate Change and Technology, Local Government Authority, and disaster management authorities.
 The capacity building workshops will include dedicated segments on training the participants on budgeting for pro-poor and gender-sensitive development strategies, addressing the need for gender inequalities and on conducting gender audits and knowledge sharing on gender sensitive decision making in budgeting for disaster reduction and climate change adaptation.
 This activity is expected to create awareness among policy makers on the disproportionate affect natural disasters and climate change have on vulnerable groups such as women.
 To conduct this activity, UNDP will use its expertise in budgeting for SDGs and will seek further collaboration with UNWOMEN, to sensitise policy makers on negative macroeconomic impact of gender-blind policies and expenditures.
 Focusing this activity at the subnational level, will help bring disaster risk-reduction and climate action efforts into the heart of economic decision-making at island community level and shift climate and disaster resilience away from being an external environmental agenda to a domestic development priority.

 Under activity 2.2.1 of this output, UNESCAP will introduce planning tools and guidelines for CCA/DRR planning and assist local councils to implement island level disaster management plans and vulnerability assessments.
 These planning tools and guidelines, when implemented, are expected to integrate climate and disaster resilience into local development and sectoral planning, linking SDGs, the Sendai Framework and the Paris Agreement into these policies.
 The planning tools will also help integrate the disaster and climate risks into a unified planning document, not necessarily embedded in higher national development plan but also providing a range of community level planning tools that facilitate good collaboration between disaster and climate change institutions, to ensure that public policies take into account the needs of the most vulnerable, prioritize climate and disaster resilience and strengthen coordination across institutions to support a comprehensive and effective monitoring and reporting framework to track and report on resilience results.
 UNESCAP will use its expertise in developing mainstreaming guidebooks for practitioners in sectoral development planning (such as agriculture sector) for Asia-pacific and in SIDS and plans to customize and upgrade these planning tools and guidelines to incorporate gender lens, to integrate gender-equality dimensions into local disaster management and vulnerability plans in the context of Maldives.